sourcegraph/sourcegraph-public-snapshot/doc/batch_changes/quickstart.md

   body: My first batch change!
   branch: hello-world # Push the commit to this branch.
   commit:
-    message: Append Hello World to all README.md files
+    message: Append Hello World to all README.md files at the root of the repository
 ```

 The commits you create here will use the git config values for `user.name` and `user.email` from your local environment, or "batch-changes@sourcegraph.com" if no user is set.
 Alternatively, you can also [specify an `author`](./references/batch_spec_yaml_reference.md#changesettemplate-commit-author) in this spec.